 Artists: Members of the Chicago Symphony and Lyric Opera Orchestras; John Macfarlane, conductor

 Artists: Liba Schacht (violin), Carol Cook (viola) and John Sharp (cello)

-Artists: Featuring Bruce Barber (organ), Sones de Mexico Ensemble and New Chicago Brass
+Artists: Featuring Bruce Barber (organ) and Sones de Mexico Ensemble

 Sponsored in part by the Elizabeth F. Cheney Foundation

 Program: Ludwig van Beethoven: Cello Sonata in D major